ananevans/ananevans.github.io/src/content/job.md

 I am looking for a teaching position in the Charlotetsville-Albemarle area in a middle school or high school.

-I May 2022, I will earn a Virginia teaching licence for secondary Mathematics education, with an endorsement in Computer Science.
+In May 2022, I will earn a Virginia teaching licence for secondary Mathematics education, with an endorsement in Computer Science.
 Because I also earned a Master in Computer Science and a Master of Arts in Mathematics, I am also qualified to teach dual-enrollment classes.

 Job application materials: